Gavriil1/CI_PP3_BJ/README.md

 2. Player sum = 21.
 Player wins
 3. Player Sum <21 in this case player may take additional card.
 If player does not take additional card the casino starts playing.

 After the user rejects to take a new card the casino starts playing.
-Casino Checks if casino sum > player sum.
+Casino Checks if "casino sum" > "player sum".
 In this is the case, casino wins.

 If Casino SUM <= Player SUM and Casino Sum < 17 the casino takes additional cards. in this senario we have the following outomes: